 Kevin owns a car rental business.
-When Kevin’s business was hit by a slump in the market, he was forced to borrow some money to a local lender.
-But Kevin and his creditor encountered some issue about the terms of the loan and the issue was brought in court.
+When Kevin’s business was hit by a slump in the market, he was forced to borrow some money from a local lender.
+But Kevin and his creditor encountered some issue about the terms of the loan and the issue was brought to court.

 The creditor then petitioned the court to attach Kevin’s vehicles to satisfy the debt, telling the court that he intends to leave the area of the court’s jurisdiction with the vehicle.
 However, Kevin subsequently won the lawsuit but suffered some losses, mainly lost income from his rental business as a result of the attachment.

 The surety is liable to reimburse Kevin for the rental loss if the lender fails to pay for the damages.
 Kevin can also sue the surety.